-In the middle of the journey of our life, I found myself not exactly astray in Dante’s dark woods, but nevertheless alarmingly far from my natural habitat.
-To state this in simpler terms: How the hell did I end up in yoga-teacher training?
+In the middle of the journey of my own life, I found myself not exactly astray in Dante’s dark woods, but nevertheless alarmingly far from my natural habitat.
+To state this in simpler terms: I ended up in yoga-teacher training, and wasn’t exactly sure how the hell I got there.

 I thought I knew myself.
 For starters, I was a life-of-the-mind kind of gal, in part through choice and in equal part—if we’re being honest—by process of elimination.
 Forever the person picked last for any athletic team, I’d never spent much time in any kind of exercise studio.
 Remember aerobic dance class, back in the leotard/leg warmer day?
 While every other Material Girl was blissfully bouncing starboard, I was the one tripping cluelessly left.